 The private limited company (the Dutch BV) is a form of business adopted especially by smaller and medium business.
 No mandatory minimum share capital is required by law to incorporatea subsidiary in Netherlands in the form of a BV company.
 This company can be incorporated with as little as 1 Euro.
 The share capital must be divided into registered shares, which are non-transferable.
 The liability of the shareholders is limited by their contribution to the company's capital and the management of Dutch type of business is assured by at least one director.
-There are many methods on how to establish a BV company, methods which ensure the privacy of shareholders and directors, tax minimization, holding structures designed for international businesses and BV companies owned by other special structures such as Dutch Foundations
+There are many methods on how to establish a BV company, methods which ensure the privacy of shareholders and directors, tax minimization, holding structures designed for international businesses and BV companies owned by other special structures such as Dutch Foundations.

 An entrepreneur can also establish a subsidiary in the Netherlands in the form of a public limited company (NV company), which is formed with a minimum share capital of 45.000 EUR, divided into registered and bearer shares.
 This type of business can issue a certificate of shares for bearer shares, unlike the private limited liability company.
 The shares may be also transferable to the public.
 The liability of the shareholders is also limited by capital injected in the company.
 Unlike the private one, the public limited liability company can be listed on the Stock Exchange.

 After establishing a subsidiary in the Netherlands, the management must be assured by at least two managers from a board of management.
 A supervisory body may also be appointed in order to check the management's activities.
-Large corporations, usually the NV, will have more demanding requirements for annual accounting
+Large corporations, usually the NV, will have more demanding requirements for annual accounting, reporting and auditing.